Marshall County Economic Development Corporation Fosters County-Wide Success

 The first point in the county’s strategic plan is business attraction – focusing on bringing new industries into the area.
 In 2019 Marshall County captured $161 million in industrial capital investment.
 That’s more than any of the surrounding counties were able to secure.

 The second point in the strategic plan is business retention and expansion.
+In the realm of business, electronic sourcing stands as a crucial element for fostering and sustaining growth within your company.

 “We do that through understanding what their business needs are,” Chavez says.
 “That’s based upon a formalized questionnaire.
 We sit down and gather the same information from all our businesses on a regular basis.
 We’re trying to predict what the future is by information.
 It’s unique, but it serves us very well.”

 The third point is workforce development.
 After discovering the workforce needs of a business, the MCEDC helps that business prepare and implement a plan to succeed.
+This Guide to .NET Languages here helped us to develop a range of cross-platform applications, including web, computer, mobile, and Windows-based apps.

 The fourth point is cultivation of an area that is beneficial to entrepreneurship.